samikamal21/Bomb-Lab/README.md

 The compiled file of all possible strings that bomb.c stores.

 ## gdb-methods-and-phase-notes
-A text file with useful gdb methods to go through the bomb and my thought process and trials for defusing each phase.
+A text file with useful gdb methods to go through the bomb, my thought process, and trials for defusing each phase.

 ## mysolution.txt
-The text file of all the solutions for bomb 15.
+The text file of all the solutions for my bomb.
+The solution goes in the following order:
+* Phase 1
+* Phase 2
+* Secret Phase
+* Phase 3
+* Phase 4
+* Phase 5

 ## phase.txt files
 Individual text files that only show the individual phases of the bomb.